 5. “Belief doesn’t rest on proof or existence… it rests on faith… without faith there is nothing.” ∼ Father Ralph Bricassart (7.145.7)

-Comment: I would add hope, love, and forgiveness to that statement, “Without faith, hope, love, and forgiveness there is nothing.”
+Comment: I would add to faith; hope, love, compassion, and forgiveness to that statement, “Without faith, hope, love, compassion, and forgiveness there is nothing.”

 6. “The bird with the thorn in its breast, it follows an immutable law; it is driven by it knows not what to impale itself, and dies singing.
 At the very instant the thorn enters there is no awareness in it of the dying to come; it simply sings and sings until there is not the life left to utter another note.
 But we, when we put the thorns in our breasts, we know.
 We understand.
 And still we do it.
 Still we do it.” ∼ Colleen McCullough (19.560.3)